amiraminitamu/Summer-School-Buffalo/README.md

 This is important because individual near-degenerate C60 orbitals can rotate substantially or exchange energy order.
 The high singular values show that those rotations occur **within** a continuous ten-state subspace.
 Consequently, the final disagreement with experiment cannot reasonably be attributed to the active manifold disappearing or to catastrophic state-tracking failure.

-This diagnostic establishes numerical continuity, not physical exactness.
-It does not prove that ten Kohn–Sham virtual orbitals are a complete many-electron excited-state description.

 ### 2. The 4D+3A model preserves the coherent observable

 At `99.5 fs`, the full ten-state coherent ensemble gives